bala2it4u/dmh/README.md

 Welcome all,

-We had designed this project to help develpers like me. who are spending most of there time in debuging there code.
+We have designed this project to help developers like us. who are spending most of their time in debugging the code.

-Why should we code to test a method, why not use reflection. based on this idea only this project was build.
+Why should we code to test a method, why not use reflection. based on this idea only this project was built.

 # DMH [Debug Method Helper](https://marketplace.visualstudio.com/items?itemName=BalajiPriya.DebugMethodHelper)

 ## Extension for Visual Studio 2015/2017/2019 & 2019 community edition

-Steps:
+Steps to follow:
-1. Download [DMH](https://marketplace.visualstudio.com/items?itemName=BalajiPriya.DebugMethodHelper) and install this extension for Visual studio 2015/2017/2019 & 2019 community edition
+1. Download [DMH](https://marketplace.visualstudio.com/items?itemName=BalajiPriya.DebugMethodHelper) and install this extension for Visual studio 2015/2017/2019 & 2019 community edition, else open visual studio and open extensions window and search for DMH and download fist item.
 2. Restart Visual studio and open your c# project.
 3. Right-click on any method and click "debug method"
 ![](/src/DMH.Net/help/image0.png)

-4. Resolve dependency Interface using UI Map dependency/skip all dependency/map by code(for autofac etc),
+4. Resolve dependency Interface using UI Map dependency/skip all dependency/map by code(for autofac etc.),
 ![](/src/DMH.Net/help/image1.png)

-5. Map your Interface by code as you do for your test project(autofac etc),
+5. Map your Interface by code as you do for your test project(autofac etc.),
 ![](/src/DMH.Net/help/image2.png)

 where in Run method input type will be of interface and output object you have to resolver and send back as class.